pooryousefshahrooz/q_net_planning/README.md

 # Overview
-This repository contains the source code and supplementary materials for the paper https://arxiv.org/pdf/2308.16264v2, which explores methods for fault-tolerant distributed quantum computing through advanced network planning techniques.
+This repository contains the source code and supplementary materials for the paper https://arxiv.org/pdf/2308.16264v2, which explores resource allocation for quantum network planning.

 # Paper Details
 Title: Resource Allocation for Rate and Fidelity Maximization in Quantum Networks